-I’ve had ample of hands-on experience with using both of these company’s themes and plugins, which is why I’m writing this detailed comparison review of Genesis theme framework and Thrive themes.
+I’ve had ample of hands-on experience with using both of these great themes, which is why I’m writing this detailed comparison review of Genesis theme framework and Thrive themes today.

 Genesis Theme Framework

-I want to start with who I consider being the undisputed King of premium WordPress theme creators, StudioPress, the creators of Genesis Theme Framework and a whole bunch of amazing child themes to go.
+So, folks, I want to start with who I consider being the undisputed King of premium WordPress themes, StudioPress, the creators of the Genesis Theme Framework software, and not to mention, a whole bunch of amazing child themes to go with it.

-Any website owner who uses Genesis will agree that it’s a powerhouse of a framework to work with.
-It truly makes building websites with WordPress an absolute joy.
+Any website owner/developer who uses Genesis today will agree when I say that Genesis is a powerhouse of a framework to work with.

 The Genesis Framework software has been in the market for quite some time now.
-I personally started using it way back in 2010, when I launched my first blogging business.
+I started using it way back in 2010 when I started my first blogging business venture.

-StudioPress, again who are the creators of the Genesis theme framework software and Genesis child themes, have put in a lot of time, money and research into developing what is considered ‘the industry standard’ in premium WordPress themes.
+StudioPress, once again, who are the creators of the Genesis theme framework software and a host of quality child themes, have put in a lot of time, money, and research into developing what is considered ‘the industry standard’ in premium WordPress themes.

 - Rock solid security.